What is the best music production software (DAW) of 2018?

 8. Avid Pro Tools 12

-Announced at NAMM 2015, AVID Pro Tools 12 is the next generation of the industry-standard music making audio software with artist collaboration support via Avid Cloud Collaboration.
+AVID Pro Tools is the next generation of the industry-standard music making audio software with artist collaboration support via Avid Cloud Collaboration.

-After a few months from NAMM 2015 event, AVID announces a new version update: the Pro Tools v12.1 with new updates and improvements for Editing, AudioSuite, Bounce, Audio, and Video Engines, Delay Compensation, I/O Setup, MIDI, and Satellite workflows to further improve stability.
+Pro Tools with new updates and improvements for Editing, AudioSuite, Bounce, Audio, and Video Engines, Delay Compensation, I/O Setup, MIDI, and Satellite workflows to further improve stability.

 Bitwig Studio is one of the newest DAW on the market.
 However, it quickly became one of the most stable and well-featured music software.
 Bitwig Studio 1.3 is the latest update and was released just a few days ago bringing and improved workflow and the touchscreen technology.
 Now Bitwig Studio can be used on any touchscreen device that runs on Windows, Linux and a special display profile for Microsoft Surface Pro.
 It can be said that at first sight Bitwig Studio looks quite well as Ableton Live, as this DAW is a clip-based sequencer.

 Bitwig Studio is available for Windows, Mac, and Linux at a price of USD 299.99 / EUR 299.00, quite affordable.

 You might also like to check our Bitwig Studio Review.

 On the tenth position is the Propellerhead Reason 10, a music software with a different approach than many of its competitors and more than 10 years of development behind.
 Its GUI mimics the design of an actual studio rack, even giving you rear access for cable patching.